scenarri/S2M-TEA/README.md

 # S2M-TEA

-This is the Pytorch implementation for the paper "[Towards Assessing the Synthetic-to-Measured Adversarial Vulnerability of SAR ATR](https://arxiv.org/abs/2401.17038)" (under review).  <br>
+This is the Pytorch implementation for "[Towards Assessing the Synthetic-to-Measured Adversarial Vulnerability of SAR ATR]([https://arxiv.org/abs/2401.17038](https://www.sciencedirect.com/science/article/pii/S092427162400234X))", accepted by ISPRS Journal of Photogrammetry and Remote Sensing.  <br>

 ## Environment